When to Start Puppy Weaning

 When the pups are done eating, bring the momma back in to finish up whatever is left over and she will also clean up the pups!

 Starting at 4 weeks of age, the puppies should have been eating enough by now that you can begin keeping mom away from them for a few hours at a time.

 I always find it best when weaning, to have them totally weaned by 5 and 1/2 weeks of age.

 Smaller breeds of dogs may nurse a bit longer, but Goldens generally have big litters and huge puppies, which is why weaning should be done earlier.

 increase the number of times a day you feed the puppies,

 decrease the amount of time that momma spends with them.

 By decreasing her time with them, her milk supply will naturally start to slow down and her teats will not become overfull, which is extremely painful for her.

 A pup will continue to nurse as long as he is allowed, but this doesn't mean that he should!

-They will even try to nurse a male dog, who really doesn't appreciate that!
+try to nurse a male dog, who really doesn't appreciate that!

 Weaning puppies is just another stage of their overall development and is quite easy to do.
 Just don't make the mistake of waiting too long to start working on it!